tobibodamer/t7x-hub/README.md

 <img src="./Images/Directory.png">

-- **If you want to store the launcher elsewhere**, you can set the path to the `hmw-mod.exe` in the settings or start the game so it can be detected.
+- **If you want to store the launcher elsewhere**, you can set the path to the `t7x.exe` in the settings or start the game so it can be detected.
 - Click the settings icon in the bottom right corner of the launcher, and you should see the `Game Location` option that you can change.

 <img src="./Images/Settings-Modal.png">

-1. Before using the server browser make sure HMW is running.
+1. Before using the server browser make sure T7X is running.
 You can press `Launch Game` to run the game.

 2. Find a server you want to play on, select it, and press the join button.
 The HMW window should automatically be set as the foreground window.